tjungbauer/openshift-clusterconfig-gitops/base/init_app_of_apps/README.md

 * Git repository with application configurations.

 ## Installation
-Either run the shell script **./init_GitOps.sh** that will install the OpenShift GitOps Operator and autmatically installs this init_app_of_apps, or manually use Helm.
+Either run the shell script **./init_GitOps.sh** that will install the OpenShift GitOps Operator and automatically installs this init_app_of_apps, or manually use Helm.

 ```bash
 helm upgrade --install --values ./base/init_app_of_apps/values.yaml --namespace=openshift-gitops app-of-apps ./base/init_app_of_apps